Skip to main content

 The infamous, bright red toadstool Fly Agaric Amanita muscaria has mycorrhizal relationships with birch trees, pines and spruces, so they are mostly found near some of these species.

-We are already starting to lose known species, with approximately 400 UK species Under Threat on the IUCN Red Data List.
+We are already starting to lose known species.
+In fact, the latest data from the IUCN shows that out of 1,318 species (including 134 lichenised fungi) have been assessed by the IUCN, 411 of these are now recognised as vulnerable, endangered, or critically endangered.
+A further 110 listed as near threatened.
 Globally we are risking losing species we don’t even know about yet, with all their potential uses and beauty lost forever.

 Scarlet Elfcup

-Scarlet Elfcup Sarcoscypha austriaca is one of the most striking species being bright valentine-heart red and is one you can find out and about now.
+Scarlet Elfcup Sarcoscypha austriaca is one of the most striking species being bright red and is one you can find out and about between December and April.

 Learn more about fungi